 Those seeking public records may be charged only the actual cost of making copies, not labor.
-The charge for paper copies is 3 cents per page.
-The charge for electronic files downloaded to a compact disc is $3.00 per disc.
+The charge for paper copies (after the first 20 impression at no charge is 10 cents per impression; single or double-sided; black and white or color) page.
+The charge for electronic files downloaded to a compact disc or USB drive is $5.00 per disc.

 A requester may be required to pay in advance for costs involved in providing the copy.
 The requester may choose whether to have the record duplicated upon paper, upon the same medium in which the public record is kept, or upon any other medium on which the office determines that the record can reasonably be duplicated as an integral part of the office’s normal operations.

 If a requester asks that documents be mailed, he or she may be charged the actual cost of the postage and mailing supplies.
 There is no charge for documents e-mailed.